ravi-2912/mvo-cat-clicker/ReadMe.md

 The MVO paradigm has been constructed using four objects - `model`, `view`, `viewNav` and `octopus` :octopus:.
 These  objects separate the cats' data (Model) from what the user sees (Views) where the interaction between the two is managed seperately (Octopus :octopus:) which essentially is ViewModel.

-The diagram below shows the above objects and their interactions/bindings with each other.

 #### MVVM using [Knockout JS](http://knockoutjs.com/)
-The [branch KO](https://github.com/ravi-2912/mvo-cat-clicker/tree/ko) of this master demonstrates the same app using Knockout JS, with significant less coding required.
+The [ko branch](https://github.com/ravi-2912/mvo-cat-clicker/tree/ko) of this master demonstrates the same app using Knockout JS, with significant less coding required.
 Indeed using a framework is efficienct.

 ***
 ### Dependencies